romanpopp/tic-tac-toe/README.md

-A tictactoe game with a computer opponent, written in rust (wowza)
+A tic-tac-toe game with a computer opponent, written in rust (wowza)